troglobit/finit/doc/config.md

 the hard-coded services provided by plugins before.
 All .conf files in this directory be either replaced by a system administrator or overridden by a file with the same name in `/etc/finit.d/`.

+The files in `/run/finit/system/*.conf` are created by plugins and Finit bundled services like runparts, the [watchdog](#watchdog), and `keventd` if they are enabled.
+Like `/lib/finit/system/*.conf`, these files can be overridden by file with the same name in `/etc/finit.d/`.

 Services in the `available/` and `enabled/` sub-directories are called dynamic services, in contrast to static services -- the only difference